 Each row of the table is indexed as described above by the both the character (given by code point and Unicode Name) and the value of the form attribute.
 The fourth column gives the priority which as described in Section 3.3.1), is significant for the proper grouping of sub-expressions using <mrow>.
-The rule described there is especially relevant to the automatic generation of MathML by conversion from other formats for displayed mathematics, such as T_EX, which do not always specify how sub-expressions nest.
+The rule described there is especially relevant to the automatic generation of MathML by conversion from other formats for displayed mathematics, such as TEX, which do not always specify how sub-expressions nest.

 The length valued attributes such as lspace are given explicitly in the following columns.
 Boolean valued attributes such as stretchy are specified together in the final Properties column by listing the attribute name if its value should be set to true by the dictionary.
+Finally some rarely used non-boolean properties are shown in the Properties column together with a value, for example linebreakstyle=after.